Volunteer in Scotland

 We’re always looking for new volunteers and new ways for people to get involved with what we do.
 If you have ideas on how you could raise funds for us, would like to volunteer with us, or can think of other ways you could help us, please contact us.
 We’re always delighted to hear from new supporters.

 One of our vital volunteering roles is raising funds for SLA, and people do this in all sorts of creative and fun ways.
 We’re delighted to offer support, information and our gratitude to those willing to devise, plan and undertake fundraising events and activities, big or small, for SLA.

 Our Fundraising Ambassadors organise events for us on an annual basis.
 Some of our successful and much-enjoyed events include:

-- Bridge nights and masterclasses.
+- Bridge and Cream Tea Event and Bridge masterclasses.